harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 * No hidden threads or background work: the framework assumes a **single control loop**, driven by the OpMode.

 * Wiring is **explicit in code**:

     * Motors and servos are created from `HardwareMap` in one place (usually the robot or subsystem constructor).
     * Sensors (including AprilTag cameras) are created once and owned by a subsystem or the robot.
+    * Task graphs (in Auto or TeleOp) are constructed in robot or subsystem code and advanced from the main loop via `TaskRunner`.

 * Control logic should be **POJO‑style** (plain Java objects) where possible: easy to unit‑test, no SDK dependencies, no lifecycle magic.